KCG 40th AGM & Convention, Radcliffe Conference Centre, Warwick University - 6 to 8 July 2018

 - Tunisian crochet with Kim Badcock

-Dinner was followed by one of the highlights of the weekend, Show & Tell , led by compare Rachel Lemon.
+Dinner was followed by one of the highlights of the weekend, Show & Tell , led by compere Rachel Lemon.
 Many of our members had participated in our 40th Anniversary Challenge to create a garment inspired by designs from 1978, as well as bringing along some of their finished objects and WIPS to tell their story.
 Rounding off the evening was a chance to enjoy a slice of our celebration cake and entertainment from Francis Mallon got folks up and dancing.

 Sunday kicked off with a presentation by Alison White from Arena Travel, showcasing their exciting knitting & crochet holidays.
 Marian Dye also updated us on the developing plans for a "knit & cruise" to Norway in 2019 revealing the news that she would be giving an on-board presentation about the Guild.
-Results from the photo competition where then announced, 18 members had brought along photos of them from 1978 and we had to match the members names with the photos, incredibly Barbara Smith managed to pinpoint 16 of them, congratulations.
+Results from the photo competition were then announced, 18 members had brought along photos of themselves from 1978 and we had to match the members names with the photos, incredibly Barbara Smith managed to pinpoint 16 of them, congratulations.

 Our Sunday morning workshops then got underway.